 I’m Evan, a writer and reporter based in Los Angeles.
 As The Hollywood Reporter’s Culture Writer, I cover arts and entertainment news, trends, and events for the print magazine and website.
 I also profile the people and businesses adding unique color and texture to the city.

-Previously, I was an editorial fellow at The New York Times, where I wrote enterprise stories about the 2020 presidential election on the Politics desk, and fashion + art + trend pieces for Styles.
+Previously, I was a reporting fellow at The New York Times, where I wrote enterprise stories about the 2020 presidential election on the Politics desk, and fashion + art + trend pieces for Styles.
 Before that, I covered architecture and design for Fast Company’s Co.Design vertical.

 I’ve written about the scientific creation of a new shade of blue, how direct-to-consumer catalogs of the 90*s forecasted a future of e-commerce shopping, UPN’s golden decade of Black television, Rihanna’s favorite (!) restaurant, and the political architecture in South Korean thriller ‘Parasite.’